CrossRef/event-data-user-guide/docs/data/ids-and-urls.md

 We periodically scan our DOIs, take a sample and find the domains that are used by publishers.
 This is documented in our Artifacts, which have versions and date stamps.
 We therefore might miss Events in the time between a new domain being used and the Artifact being updated.

-If a publisher stops using an article landing page domain, we will not remove it from the list.
+If a publisher stops using an Article Landing Page domain, we will not remove it from the list.
 Agents may at any time go back and re-process old data, or work with dumps of historical data.
 People may retweet old tweets which point to old landing pages.
 We still want to attempt to match these if possible.
 Therefore the domain list Artifact only grows.
 As with all Artifacts, you can browse all past versions to see how it changes over time.

 ### We don't match all domains